The International Classic Motorcycle Show

 £190,000 against an estimate of £50,000 I thought it was going to be one of those special days... and it was."

 The RAF Museum, Hendon

 A very early 'flat floor' Jaguar E-Type that had lain hidden in a garage for more than 30 years created a stir at the department's annual Hendon auction, selling for £109,020 – more than three times its highest pre-sale estimate.
-Bidders fought over the remarkably original, unrestored 1961 3.8-liter Roadster – one of the most desirable of its type dating from the first few weeks of production, and one of the earliest surviving right-hand drive models.
-Overall, the auction realized £1.7 million.
+Bidders fought over the remarkably original, unrestored 1961 3.8-litre Roadster – one of the most desirable of its type dating from the first few weeks of production, and one of the earliest surviving right-hand drive models.
+Overall, the auction realised £1.7 million.